mxpv/vk-mem-rs/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![APACHE2](https://img.shields.io/badge/license-APACHE2-blue.svg)

 This crate provides an FFI layer and idiomatic rust wrappers for the excellent AMD Vulkan Memory Allocator (VMA) C/C++ library.
+This repo is a fork of [vk-mem-rs](https://github.com/gwihlidal/vk-mem-rs) crate from [@gwihlidal](https://github.com/gwihlidal), but includes latest VMA library and contains a few adjustments/optimizations (please have a look on [Difference from upstream](#difference-from-upstream) section for the full list of changes)

 - [Documentation](https://docs.rs/vk-mem)
 - [Release Notes](https://github.com/gwihlidal/vk-mem-rs/releases)